 But first, let’s explore the difference between them.

-Understanding the Difference between i.e. and e.g.
+What Is the Difference between i.e. and e.g.?

 The abbreviation i.e. stands for id est, which is a Latin term that means “that is.”
 Use i.e. when you’re identifying all of the information referenced in the sentence.